 Where is STEM offered?

-STEM is integrated into preschool, elementary, junior, and senior high core courses and programs through curriculum such as FOSS, Engineering is Elementary® introductory engineering courses.
+STEM is integrated into all preschool, elementary, junior, and senior high school core courses and programs through curriculum such as FOSS (Full Option Science System), Engineering is Elementary®, and introductory engineering courses.

 Engineering is Elementary